 Around 17% of people diagnosed with dementia will have vascular dementia.
-It is the second most common form of dementia in the over 65 age group.
-Although you can have vascular dementia under the age of 65, it is comparatively rare.
+It is the second most common form of dementia in the over 65 age group, as well as the second most common type of dementia in younger people.
+Around 20% of people with dementia aged under 65 have vascular dementia.

 What causes vascular dementia?

 Vascular dementia is an umbrella term for a group of conditions caused by problems with blood circulation to the brain.
 It is caused by small blood clots preventing oxygen reaching the brain tissue.
 The small clots are sometimes known as Transient Ischaemic Attacks or TIAs.
 Damage to the blood supply can also be caused by blocked arteries (atherosclerosis) or bursting of blood vessels in the brain (haemorrhage).

 How does vascular dementia develop?

 Changes in a person’s condition as a result of TIAs or a larger stroke are often sudden, before their condition plateaus.
 But the damage caused often means the person does not function quite the same way as they did before.